fangq/mmc/mmclab/README.txt

                        source, see cfg.srctype='pattern' for details
                        Example <demo_photon_sharing.m>
-       cfg.replaydet:  only works when cfg.outputtype is 'jacobian', 'wl', 'nscat', or 'wp' and cfg.seed is an array -1 replay all detectors and save in separate volumes (output has 5 dimensions) 0 replay all detectors and sum all Jacobians into one volume a positive number: the index of the detector to replay and obtain Jacobians cfg.voidtime:   for wide-field sources, [1]-start timer at launch, 0-when entering
+       cfg.replaydet:  only works when cfg.outputtype is 'jacobian', 'wl', 'nscat', or 'wp' and cfg.seed is an array 0 replay all detectors and sum all Jacobians into one volume a positive number: the index of the detector to replay and obtain Jacobians cfg.voidtime:   for wide-field sources, [1]-start timer at launch, 0-when entering